mieweb/docs/content/functions/reports/medication-report.md

 Click *Reports* tab on the sidemenu.

-Find the *Meds Report* tab from the top tab menu or within the Medications/Allergies/Scripts report tab.
+Find the *Medications/Allergies/Scripts* tab from the top tab menu and select the *Meds Report.*

 You do not have to fill out every single field.
 These fields are different ways to report stats and each field gets more specific and narrows your search down.